-Things To Do in Berlin – The Ultimate Top 10 List
+10 Things To Do in Berlin – The Ultimate List

 There are so many things to do in Berlin it’s hard to choose.
-But there are 10 things to do in Berlin you should definitely not miss when you’re in Berlin.
-If you’ve been to Berlin you probably know the following.
+But there are ten things to do in Berlin you should not miss when you’re in there.
+If you’ve been to Berlin, you probably know them.
 I hope you do.
-If not or if you’re a first-timer these are the top ten things for you to see and do in Berlin.
-Afterwards, you might not be ready to say the famous words “Ich bin ein Berliner”, but you will have a lot to tell at home.
+If not, or if you’re a first-timer, these are the top ten things to do in Berlin.
+Afterward, you might not be ready to say the famous words “Ich bin ein Berliner,” but you will have much to tell at home.
 PLUS: I do have a special tip for you at each point that will make the experience even better.

 1. Brandenburger Tor (Brandenburg Gate)

-Special Tip: Go there by night!
-There will be less people and the chance to get a pic in front of the illuminated Brandenburger Tor with no one else on it than you is huge.
+Special Tip: Walk down the full Unter den Linden and read about the history of the separation of the city.
+Also – Go there by night!
+There will be fewer people, and the chance to get a pic in front of the illuminated Brandenburger Tor with no one else on it than you is greater.

 2. Fernsehturm (TV Tower)

 The Fernsehturm was built in the late 1960ies in what used to be East Berlin.
-With its 368 meters it’s the tallest structure in Germany.
-From the observation deck you have a breathtaking view over Berlin, at clear visibility up to 42 kilometers.
-Maybe you’ve been told that the Fernsehturm is called “Telespargel” or maybe you’ve heard some other strange nicknames.
-Fact is: everybody just calls it “Fernsehturm”, although different political regimes and media have tried to assign one or the other nickname.
+With its 368 meters, it’s the tallest structure in Germany.
+You have a breathtaking view over Berlin from the observation deck, with clear visibility up to 42 kilometers.
+Maybe you’ve been told that the Fernsehturm is called “Telespargel,” or perhaps you’ve heard some strange nicknames.
+Everybody calls it “Fernsehturm,” although different political regimes and media have tried to assign one or the other nicknames.

 3. Museums (seriously!!!)

+It wouldn’t be a list of top things to do in Berlin without talking about its museums.
 There are about 200 museums in Berlin.
-You will find some of the most important ones all in one spot at the “Museumsinsel”, the Museum Island in the Spree river and a UNESCO World Heritage Site.
-The museums there mostly display important historical artifacts from antiquity such as the famous Ishtar gate of ancient Babylon or the bust of Egyptian queen Nefertiti.
-In Berlin’s Museum of Natural History you will see the world’s largest mounted dinosaur skeleton.
-Another very famous museum is the Jewish Museum with its spectacular building designed by Daniel Libeskind.
+You will find some of the most important ones all in one spot at the “Museumsinsel,” the Museum Island in the Spree River, and a UNESCO World Heritage Site.
+The museums there mostly display critical historical artifacts from antiquity, such as the famous Ishtar gate of ancient Babylon or the bust of Egyptian queen Nefertiti.
+In Berlin’s Museum of Natural History, you will see the world’s largest mounted dinosaur skeleton.
+Another famous museum is the Jewish Museum, with its spectacular building designed by Daniel Libeskind.

-Special Tip: Twice a year there’s the “Lange Nacht der Museen” when most of the museums are open till 2am or later, accompanied by a special motto and special events.
+Special Tip: Twice a year, there’s the “Lange Nacht der Museen,” when most museums are open till 2 am or later, accompanied by a memorable motto and special events.

 4. Eat a Currywurst

-If there is anything you really need to eat in Berlin – it’s a Currywurst.
+If there is anything you must eat in Berlin – it’s Currywurst.
 A hot sausage cut in slices with ketchup and curry powder.
-Invented in 1949 by Herta Heuwer in Berlin, it’s Germany’s most popular fast food.
+It was invented in 1949 by Herta Heuwer in Berlin and is Germany’s most popular fast food.
 So where will you find the best one?
-Well, I think Konnopke’s in Prenzlauer Berg is the best but just eat your way through Berlin and you will find your favorite!
+I think Konnopke’s in Prenzlauer Berg is the best, but just eat your way through Berlin, and you will find your favorite!

 5. Checkpoint Charlie